 - Scholarships: Scholarships are available to you for full-time, in-class terms.
 Generally, you will still only receive half of your annual scholarship during an in-class semester.
 Awarding a semester amount allows some renewable scholarships to continue through a four-year equivalency, when renewable, even though your academic career will take a bit longer.
 You may also need to contact individual scholarship coordinators to alert them to your planned co-op rotation and any changes that occur.

 - Grants: The Federal Pell Grant will post for fall-spring.
 You are eligible to receive your semester allotment even when on co-op during the primary academic terms.
-You will therefore not likely be eligible for Pell for any summer enrollment if you get your full-year's allocation during the 2-term academic year.
+You will then be reviewed for summer Pell eligibility.
+Recognize that getting Pell all 3 terms can use up your lifetime Pell limit prior to graduation.
 State grant programs such as OCOG are available in the same way as scholarships described above.
 Other grant programs including Federal SEOG will be split in half (and available to you in part or in whole depending on co-op/class rotations for the year) but can only be made available to you during in-class semesters up to a half-annual amount.